 One successful way to get rid of the excess pounds is to reduce your calorie intake.
 When the calorie count that you consume is lesser than the average, normal calorie intake it will lead to weight loss.
 A number of diet plans are available to help us consume fewer calories than we usually do.

-The 800 calorie diet menu and meal plan are one such diet plans which limits the calorie intake of a person to 800 calories per day.
+The 800 calorie diet menu and meal plan are one such diet plans which limit the calorie intake of a person to 800 calories per day.
 This diet plan falls under the category of Very Low-Calorie Diet (VLCD) and should never be practiced without the approval and monitoring of your doctor.

 This diet plan is only recommended for people who are dangerously overweight and for people whose obesity may lead to life-threatening situations.
 Doctors recommend this diet for people whose Body Mass Index (BMI) is greater than 30.
 People who take this diet usually lose 3-5 pounds per week and a total of around 50 pounds in twelve weeks.